-Organisations are strongly recommended not to provide personal email addresses and to ensure that they comply with their own GDPR Policy if they do so.
+Email addresses are hidden in diary invites; however, Organisations are still recommended not to provide personal email addresses wherever possible, and to ensure that they comply with their own GDPR Policy if they do so.

-Delegate Lists will be kept for 12 months to allow DBC/DCCi to respond to attendance queries that occur; this is considered a sufficient time-frame and the data will be considered obsolete after this point.
-To comply with this requirement all registers will be saved in monthly folders on sharepoint and the DCC-i administrator will perform a rolling monthly deletion of registers, applications and any course records (excluding certificates which are kept indefinitely) that are over 12 months old.
-Registers are no longer loaded into MS Teams and any previous registers stored on Teams will now be deleted.
+Delegate Lists will be kept for 12 months to allow DCCi to respond to attendance queries that occur; this is considered a sufficient time-frame and the data will be considered obsolete after this point.
+To comply with this requirement all registers will be saved in monthly folders on sharepoint and the DCC-i administrator will perform a rolling monthly deletion of registers, applications and any course records that are over 12 months old.
+This excludes data connected to certification which are kept indefinitely.